top of page

 To whom much is given, much is required.
 With riches comes greater responsibility.
 Greed is an impossible-to-fill bottomless pit, eternally crying for more, more, more.

 Managing your financial resources well will earn a “‘Well done, good and faithful servant!
 You have been faithful with a few things; I will put you in charge of many things.
 Come and share your master’s happiness!”
 (Matthew 25:21 NIV).
-What is your takeaway?
+God will reward us for using wealth for eternal purposes.
 See additional free spiritual growth resources for Christians. #freediscipleshipresources #freeevangelismresources #freechristianleadershipresources

 Comments